|

 - BA in Humanities and Social Science: year three (although entry to honours means the commencement of two years of integrated study leading to an honours degree and not all students will be qualified for the BA HSS)

-- MA Honours in History and History of Art: year four
+- MA Honours in History: year four

 |